Katharine Gun: Early life

-Katharine moved to Taiwan in 1977 with her parents, Paul and Jan Harwood.
+Gun moved to Taiwan in 1977 with her parents, Paul and Jan Harwood.
 Her father studied Chinese at Durham University and taught at Tunghai University in the city of Taichung, central Taiwan.

 After spending her childhood in Taiwan, where she attended Morrison Academy until age 16, she returned to Britain to study for her A-levels at Moira House School, a girls' boarding school in Eastbourne.
 Her upbringing later led her to describe herself as a "third culture kid".
 In 1993 she began studying Japanese and Chinese at Durham University.

 She graduated with an upper second-class degree, then took a job as an assistant English teacher with the JET program in Hiroshima, Japan.
 She left teaching in 1999, and after some temporary jobs, finding it difficult to find work as a linguist, she applied to GCHQ in 2001 after reading a newspaper advertisement for the organisation.
 She was previously unaware of GCHQ, and later said, "I didn't have much idea about what they did...I was going into it pretty much blind.
 Most people do."

 She has a younger brother who was teaching in Taiwan.

 Leak

 Her regular job at GCHQ in Cheltenham was to translate Mandarin Chinese into English.
-While at work at GCHQ on 31 January 2003, she read an email from Frank Koza, the chief of staff at the "regional targets" division of the American signals intelligence agency, the National Security Agency.
+While at work at GCHQ on 31 January 2003, she read an email from Frank Koza, the chief of staff at the "regional targets" division of the National Security Agency, the American signals intelligence agency.

-Koza's email requested aid in a secret operation to bug the United Nations offices of six nations: Angola, Bulgaria, Cameroon, Chile, Guinea and Pakistan.
+Koza's email requested aid in a secret operation to bug the United Nations offices of six countries: Angola, Bulgaria, Cameroon, Chile, Guinea and Pakistan.
 These were the six "swing nations" on the UN Security Council that could determine whether the UN approved the invasion of Iraq.

 Outraged by the email, she took a printed copy of it home.
 After contemplating the email over the weekend, she gave it to a friend who was acquainted with journalists.
 In February, she travelled to London to take part in the demonstration against the impending invasion of Iraq.
 She heard no more of the email, and had all but forgotten it until Sunday 2 March, when she saw it reproduced on the front page of The Observer newspaper.
 Less than a week after the Observer story, on Wednesday 5 March, she confessed to her line manager at GCHQ that she had leaked the email, and was arrested.
 In a BBC interview with Jeremy Paxman, she said that she had not raised the matter with staff counsellors as she "honestly didn't think that would have had any practical effect".
 She spent a night in police custody, and eight months later was charged with breaking the Official Secrets Act.
 While waiting to hear whether she would be charged, she embarked on a postgraduate degree course in global ethics at the University of Birmingham.